Teleprompters and laptops in the rain. Expensive electronics and water. What could be better?

 Everything worked perfectly.
 Luckily, it stopped raining after the event, so tear-down was easy.
 I still had to let the cases and other exposed gear dry out for a few days… so, perhaps I’d suggest hazard pay or an extra gear charge if I did this again.

-An associate of mine, Aaron Ralph Thomas, sent me these lower images of his experience, teleprompting in Delaware.
-He asked me about solutions for operating a presidential teleprompter in the rain.
-I repeated the clear plastic bag suggestion and a few other tips including having cables drape lower so that any rain wouldn’t enter that way.
-He used the tips, made a few modifications to his system, and everyone was happy.
+An associate of mine, Aaron Ralph Thomas sent me these lower images of his experience prompting in Delaware.
+He asked me about solutions for presidential teleprompting in the rain.
+I repeated the clear plastic bag suggestion and a few other tips including having cables drape lower so that any rain wouldn’t enter this way.
+He used the tips, made a few modifications to his system and everyone was happy.
 Good job Aaron!